 Type A planners are very organized.
-They have their flights booked well in advanced and have an extensive itinerary stating what exactly they might do.
-It might not be down to the minute — like my sister’s itineraries (read more about that on my Disney post) — but they know about 90% of their vacation details before they board the plane.
+They have their flights booked well in advance and have an extensive itinerary stating what exactly they might do.
+It might not be down to the minute — like my sister’s itineraries (this is how managed to ride all the rides in Disney World) — but they know about 90% of their vacation details before they board the plane.

 Type B Planners